Search

 Building long-term energy security and sustainability, the EBRD has contributed to a shift in how the Baltic energy sector is financed, governed and operated.

-Following the 2022 energy crisis, the Baltic renewable energy market moved decisively away from its traditional reliance on state-supported utilities and towards private sector equity and project finance.
+Following the 2022 energy crisis, the Baltic renewable energy market moved decisively away from its traditional reliance on state-supported utilities and towards private‑sector equity and project finance.
 The EBRD’s engagement has supported the development of private and independent energy companies to further enhance energy markets.
 Its minority equity investments have helped unlock financing capacity that would not otherwise have materialised, enabling developers to retain and operate assets under more competitive merchant conditions.
-The Bank’s early anchor role in IPOs has also facilitated the entry of international investors, although some outcomes proved reversible where government commitment to partial privatisation weakened.
+The Bank’s early anchor role in IPOs has also facilitated the entry of international investors, although some outcomes have proved reversible where government commitment to partial privatisation has weakened.

 EBRD technical cooperation on sustainable financing instruments and EU taxonomy implementation has improved policy credibility and coordination in the region.
-Rather than introducing new regulation, these efforts have helped translate established EU energy and climate objectives into bankable investment pipelines, aligning public and private incentives and strengthening the enabling environment for private investment by reducing residual policy uncertainty.
+Rather than introducing new regulation, these efforts have helped to translate established EU energy and climate objectives into bankable investment pipelines, aligning public and private incentives and strengthening the enabling environment for private investment by reducing residual policy uncertainty.

 What made it work: success factors, partnerships and lessons learned

-Key lessons learned included
+Key lessons learned included:

 • Standalone battery storage requires risk sharing beyond commercial bank capacity.
-While the capacity market was just opening in the Baltics, the EBRD financed the Baltic Storage Platform, one of largest battery storage facilities in the region.
+As the capacity market was just opening in the Baltics, the EBRD financed the Baltic Storage Platform, one of largest battery storage facilities in the region.